 Financial advisors see people practicing lessons they learned after the market crash of 2008, looking for stability and ways to preserve their retirement investments.

 “We’re seeing people moving to safer alternatives.
-I know we do a lot of indexed annuities that protects that downside,” Steve Rohrig, an advisor at Senior Market Sales told RetireGuide.com.
+I know we do a lot of indexed annuities that protects that downside,” Steve Rohrig, insurance expert and associate director of training at Senior Market Sales, told RetireGuide.

 Differences Between COVID-19 and Great Recession

 While some comparisons to the Great Recession are inevitable, it may not always be the best yardstick to use when measuring your retirement investment options.